 The choice fell on these three biomarkers (glucose, albumin, ph) because often their variation indicates that something is quickly going wrong in our body.

-The team created several dyes that can detect these changes in interstitial fluid, which also carries oxygen and glucose between cells and is found almost everywhere in our bodies.
+The team created several dyes that can detect these changes in the interstitial fluid, which also transports oxygen and glucose between cells and is found everywhere in our body.
 The albumin sensor is yellow in color and turns green as levels increase.
-The glucose sensor exploits the enzymatic reactions of oxidase and peroxidase: the change of its values determines the passage from yellow to dark green.
-For PH there is a range that goes from yellow to blue when levels are in the range of 5 to 9 (human 'normal' is about 7,4).
+The glucose sensor uses the enzymatic reactions of oxidase and peroxidase: the change in its values determines the transition from yellow to dark green.
+For PH there is a range that goes from yellow to blue when levels are in the range of 5 to 9 (the 'normal' human level is around 7,4).

-Reading this study I learned something new for me: pig skin was not only used by the German team for testing, but is also the "exercise book" for tattoo artists.
+Reading this study I learned something new to me: pig skin was not used only by the team German for tests, but it is the "exercise book" also for tattoo artists.

 The next steps

 Human tests will be needed to confirm and improve characteristics and performance.
-Just to say, currently two of these three shades are not reversible.
-In other words, in two out of three cases, once the color has been changed, it does not come back, only the one on the PH is already perfected.
+Just to say, currently two of these three dyes are not reversible.
+In other words in two out of three cases once the color has been changed it doesn't come back back, only the one on PH is already perfected.
 In the next tests, synthetic receptors will be added to the two shades still to be perfected.
-In the short term, however, tests will continue on live animals to evaluate any adverse reactions.
+In the immediate future, however, the tests will continue on live animals to evaluate any adverse reactions.

-By when the human tests will be carried out, which will plausibly take at least two more years, this smart tattoo will monitor so much more.
+By the time the human tests are carried out, which will plausibly take at least two more years, this smart tattoo will be able to monitor much else.
 Thing?
 For example also the levels of electrolytes, proteins, pathogenic microorganisms, gas and hydration.

-Until the day when we look at our forearms we know that we are getting a cold.
-Or that we're running into a sugar reserve, or maybe we need to drink more.
+Until the day we look at our forearm and know we're getting a cold.
+Or that we are entering into a sugar reserve, or that perhaps we need to drink more.

 The research was published in the international edition of the journal Angewandte Chemie